godotengine/godot-docs/getting_started/workflow/assets/importing_audio_samples.rst

 | OGG Vorbis 96kbps, Stereo     | 12kb                |
 +-------------------------------+---------------------+

-In general, what is recommended, is to use WAV for most sound effects, especially those that are short and repetitive, and OGG for music, voice and long sound effects.
+Consider using WAV for short and repetitive sound effects, and OGG for music, speech, and long sound effects.

 Best practices
 --------------